rogerrtp/CSCE3444-FitnessAndNutritionTracker/README.md

 # How to run
 From within the project directory:
-`uv run main.py` to run application
+`uv run flask --app app run --debug` to run application